Greenshoots

 Who Are We?

-It varies week to week, but usually between 5 and 12 people of all ages.
+It varies week to week, but usually between 12 and 25 people of all ages.
 There is a core group who have been coming (on and off) for years that gives continuity and stability, and then newcomers join every few months - some stay for a few months, and others stay for years (or leave and come back again later).
+See 'Why' section below.

 At a collaboration concert in October 2010 (concentrating too hard - normally happier!)